 How Are Personal Injury Settlements Taxed in South Carolina?

 In South Carolina, personal injury settlements are mostly tax-free.
-This means you won’t have to worry about paying taxes on most of the settlement amount you receive for your injury.
-However, there are some exceptions.
-In particular, if you received a settlement that includes punitive damages, then you will be responsible for taxes on that portion of the settlement.
+Most of your injury settlement is tax-free.
+However, there are exceptions.
+If your settlement includes punitive damages, you must pay taxes on that portion.

 What Parts of a Settlement Are Taxable in South Carolina?